thejerf/afibmon/README.md

 At the moment this is incomplete.
 When it is completed more information will be placed here.

+Current status Nov 2019 - still a mess.
+In progress.

 # Note

 Really, all open source users should understand that the source of their open source code has no obligation to help them out.